rajpalc7/indy-did-method/spec/3_indy_ledger_object_glossary.md

 [[def: NYM]]

 ~ A NYM (short for "Verinym") is associated with the Legal Identity of an Identity Owner and is a Hyperledger Indy specific term for a data object, which holds DID data of one concrete identity returned during DID resolution.
-While a NYM can be [read](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#get-nym) from a Hyplerledger Indy Node by any client, a NYM can only be [written](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#nym) to a Hyperledger Indy network as long as the writing entity possess the proper permissions.
+While a NYM can be [read](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#get-nym) from a Hyperledger Indy Node by any client, a NYM can only be [written](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#nym) to a Hyperledger Indy network as long as the writing entity possess the proper permissions.

 ~ A NYM object itself does not conform to the [Decentralized Identifiers (DIDs) Core specification](https://https://www.w3.org/TR/did-core/) scheme but rather includes all DID related data of a single identity and therefore its resolution into a DID document does.
 Therefore writting a NYM to a Hyperledger Indy instance basically results in writting a DID to the ledger.
 The author of a NYM write transaction is then the owner of the NYM respectively its embedded DID.